 For those looking for the perfect night out in the capital city, you will be amazed at the diversity of nightclubs that Edinburgh has to offer.

 Edinburgh has a reputation for offering the best variety of nightlife.
-There are clubs for every music taste and culture and the extending opening hours of the pubs and bars, themselves often offering dance floors and club environment, means a seamless transition between café, bar, and club life in Edinburgh.
+There are clubs for every music taste and culture and the extending opening hours of the pubs and bars, themselves often offering dance floors and club environment, means a seamless transition between cafe, bar, and club life in Edinburgh.
 This all combines to provide a nightlife to comparable to any other capital city.

 Edinburgh is home to a long standing brewing tradition and has exported many of its own fine ales for centuries, so much so that the Heriot Watt University in the city has a world renowned academic brewing institution.
 Ales locally and wider sourced are served in traditional bars in the city many of which retain their centuries old feel and atmosphere.
 These sit at ease with the many modern bars and cafes, reflecting a diverse clientele well served in their drinking time.

-For those wanting that little bit of extra privacy that comes with self catering accommodation, will be pleased to know that Edinburgh has a fantastic range of holiday cottages and other self-catering accommodation.
+Edinburgh offers accommodation in a variety of formats in the many different areas of the Scottish capital making it easy for you to explore all the things to do, activities and attractions.
+There are hotels and luxury guest houses designed to spoil and lavish attention.
+There are smaller bed and breakfast establishments for a more 'home-from-home' feel.
+And for those wanting that little bit of extra privacy that comes with self catering accommodation, will be pleased to know that Edinburgh has a fantastic range of holiday cottages and other self-catering accommodation.